 We earn tax credits in a number of the jurisdictions in which we operate.
-These are comprised of foreign tax credits in Canada of \$14 million, empire zone credits in New York of \$2 million, R&D credits in the U.S. of \$5 million, and tax investment credits in Brazil of \$2 million as of March 31, 2021.
-The impact on our income tax provision of credits during the fiscal year ended March 31, 2021 was a benefit of \$23 million.
+These are primarily composed of foreign tax credits in Canada of \$22 million, empire zone credits in New York of \$2 million, R&D credits in the U.S. of \$6 million related to fiscal 2022 and \$11 million related to prior years.
+The impact on our income tax provision of credits during fiscal 2022 was a benefit of \$46 million.
 However, legislation enacted in New York state on March 31, 2014 established a zero percent statutory income tax rate for manufacturers.
 As a result, the current year empire zone credits in New York are offset with a corresponding valuation allowance of \$2 million.
-In addition, the foreign tax credits in Canada are fully offset with a corresponding valuation allowance.